 P: Progressing Well/On Target: Under the Ontario Building Code, any on-site sewage system which has been identified as a significant drinking water threat is required to be inspected once every five years.
 In the Thames-Sydenham and Region there are seven municipalities which have on-site sewage systems that require mandatory inspection.
-Of those seven municipalities, four have completed all of the required inspections, while two municipalities are currently in the process of undertaking their inspections and two municipalities have not started.
+Of those seven municipalities, five have completed all of the required inspections for 2022, while two municipalities are currently in the process of undertaking their inspections or are scheduled to conduct their inspections in summer of 2023.

-Risk Management Plans
+4. Risk Management Plans